Guidance for solicitors and conveyancers

 Commercial - 1.1a-3.13 £4.80

-There are currently no circumstances in which a charge may be waived.
+There are currently no circumstances in which these charges may be waived.

 By appointment - We will comply soon as possible and no later than 20 working days following receipt of the request.

-We do not offer an expedited service for these requests, they will be handled in date order.
+We do not offer an expedited service for these requests, they will be handled in time and date order.

 Personal Search v Official Search